michigandaily/sink/README.md

 In order to fetch files from Google Drive, we have to use an authentication file associated with a Google Cloud Platform (GCP) service account with sufficient view permissions.

-> To Daily staffers, ask a managing online editor for access to this authentication file.
+> To Daily staffers: ask a managing online editor for access to this authentication file.
 They will retrieve it for you from 1Password via a private link.
 The file will be called `.daily-google-services.json`.
 It is recommended that you place this at the home directory of your computer (i.e. `~`) and specify the `auth` property as `~/.daily-google-services.json`.
 Note the `client_email` property inside the authentication file.
 That email must have view access to files that you wish to fetch.

 ### Fetching an ArchieML Google Document as a JSON file